DrMichaelLindner/ReSpecD/README.md

 ## *License*
-pyBIDSconv by Michael Lindner is licensed under GPLv3
+ReSpecD by Michael Lindner is licensed under GPLv3

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;